You Gotta Move (video)

 You Gotta Move is a live DVD by the American hard rock band Aerosmith.
 It was released on November 23, 2004.
-It was filmed live at the Office Depot Center in Sunrise, Florida on April 3, 2004 (except for "Back in the Saddle" and "Rats In The Cellar" which was recorded in Orlando, FL on April 5, 2004.) on the Honkin' on Bobo Tour.
+It was filmed live at the Office Depot Center in Sunrise, Florida on April 3, 2004 (except for "Back in the Saddle", "Same Old Song and Dance" and "Rats In The Cellar" which were recorded in Orlando, FL on April 5, 2004.) on the Honkin' on Bobo Tour.

 The DVD features concert footage, band interviews, behind the scenes footage and a photo gallery.
 It also comes with a bonus audio CD featuring 6 tracks from the concert.

 You Gotta Move quickly became the band's bestselling video release and one of the highest-selling music videos for the year 2005.
 That year, it went 4× Platinum in the United States.